Silverback Server

 SSL/TLS Certificate

 Silverback utilizes device management protocols that require an established trust relationship between the device and server.
 This allows the server to provision and manage your mobile fleet securely.
 The Silverback web service requires a certificate signed by a Certificate Authority trusted by the devices.
-The certificate must also match the DNS Name outlined in Section DNS Setup.
-The Silverback Website Certificate is a core requirement for Silverback to function, please have the PFX/P12 Certificate Bundle available for the installation.
+The certificate must also match the DNS Name outlined in the DNS section.
+The Silverback Website Certificate is a core requirement for Silverback to function; please have the PFX/P12 Certificate Bundle available for the installation.

 A full list of iOS trusted Certificate Authorities is available at: http://support.apple.com/kb/HT5012.